-- School camps - Class excursions
+- School Camps - Class Excursions

 Early notification of such events is given to parents.
-So it is advised that a saving plan be organised, if necessary, by families of students wishing to participate.
+It is advised that a saving plan be organised, if necessary, by families of students wishing to participate.
+Please contact the school office if you would like to discuss any concerns relating to finance.